Print

 Sprinkle with dried lavender flowers.

-Allow cookies to sit, uncovered, for 1-2 hours, or until ganache is set.
+Allow cookies to sit, uncovered, for 1-2 hours, or until ganache sets.

 Store cookies in an airtight container at room temperature for up to three days.
 Lavender-lemon latte cookies can also be frozen in an airtight container between sheets of parchment.